SpudGunMan/meshing-around/README.md

 interval =  # interval to use when time is not set (e.g. every 2 days) time = # time of day in 24:00 hour format when value is 'day' and interval is not set
 ```
  The basic brodcast message can be setup in condig.ini.
-For advanced, See mesh_bot.py around the bottom of file, line [1491](https://github.com/SpudGunMan/meshing-around/blob/e94581936530c76ea43500eebb43f32ba7ed5e19/mesh_bot.py#L1491) to edit the schedule.
+For advanced, See the [modules/scheduler.py](modules/scheduler.py) to edit the schedule.
 See [schedule documentation](https://schedule.readthedocs.io/en/stable/) for more.
 Recomend to backup changes so they dont get lost.

 ```python
 #Send WX every Morning at 08:00 using handle_wxc function to channel 2 on device 1